Fenwick High School (Oak Park, Illinois): Academics

 The first sentence of the school's philosophy statement, defines the school as a "college preparatory high school".
 Students are required to study four years of theology, English, mathematics, and a foreign language in order to graduate.

 As a part of the third-year theology course, students are required to plan and conduct a "Christian Service Project".
 The project requires a minimum of thirty hours of service, no more than 20 of which may be completed prior to the start of the student's junior year.

-The school offers 20 courses as a part of the Advanced Placement program: English Language, English Literature, Art History, French Language, Spanish Language, AP Latin, Statistics, Computer Science A, Biology, Chemistry, Physics (C), Physics 1, Physics 2, Environmental Science, Psychology, U.S. History, European History, Economics, World History, and U.S. Government.

 The school offers AP Calculus BC, and gives students the option to take either the "AB" or "BC" test at the end of the year.
 Beyond AP Calculus, the school offers courses in multivariable calculus, linear algebra and differential equations.